Oct. 7, 2024

 4. Weatherproof Your Data Center Facilities

 While no facility can be fully weatherproof, partnering with companies experienced in power resiliency during extreme weather is crucial.
-PowerSecure has a strong track record of keeping data centers operational, even through severe storms.
+PowerSecure has a strong track record of providing energy resilience and reliability for data centers, even through severe storms.
 For example, during Hurricane Irma, PowerSecure’s solutions kept over 800 Florida facilities keep their lights on for extended periods.

 5. Rely on Redundancy Instead of Simplicity